Virginia's coronavirus stay-at-home order: What is and is not allowed

-On Monday afternoon, Virginia Gov. Ralph Northam issued Executive Order 55, which is a temporary stay-at-home order, due to the novel coronavirus pandemic.
+On Monday afternoon, Virginia Gov. Ralph Northam issued Executive Order 55, which is a temporary stay-at-home order in response to the novel coronavirus pandemic.

-The order goes into affect Monday, March 30 and remain in "full force" and in effect until June 10, unless amended or rescinded by further executive order.
+The order went affect Monday and remains in effect until June 10, unless amended or rescinded by further executive order.

 Below is Executive Order 55: